garaio/remcloud-message-bus-api/invoicing_context.md

 ### Invoicing.Invoice.Created

 This message goes from the invoice provider to GARAIO REM.
-Set  the recipient property in the headers, eg "deRham".
+Set  the recipient property in the headers, eg "derham".
 All attributes are mandatory unless noted otherwise in the remarks

 Field | Type | Content / Remarks
 ---|---|---